 Differences From A Gas Boiler

 Heat pumps work most efficiently when delivering a flow of water at around 35°C, rather than the 60°C typically delivered from a gas boiler.
 As the water temperature is lower, radiators need to be larger than those used for gas boilers.
+Typically you would need double the radiators if operating a system at Δt30 such as a heat pump rather than at Δt50 as produced with a gas boiler.
 Pipework also needs to be bigger, as flow rates are higher to compensate for the lower water temperature.
 Underfloor heating, which needs a much lower temperature anyway, is a good option if it can be installed as part of the concrete floor slab.
 These differences make it generally more cost effective to install a heat pump in a new home, rather than having to change over an existing gas central heating system, However, if a house with an existing gas boiler has been upgraded with better insulation then the overall heat demand will be lower and will make an air source heat pump more attractive.

 With a heat pump it is best practice to leave the system on for longer, as the instantaneous heat output is lower than for a gas boiler.
 The home will require more time to get to the desired temperature from cold than a gas boiler.
 Provided this is accounted for, the home can be as warm as with a gas boiler.
 On a cold day the ASHP heating may be on continuously, rather than the intermittent bursts delivered by a gas boiler.
 Experience has shown that leaving heat pumps on continuously generally gives the lowest running costs, as heat pumps work best when they are delivering lower temperatures.
 With a gas boiler, a radiator may be at 60°C, whereas with an ASHP it could be 20°C cooler.